Dyscalculia: Diagnosis

+At its most basic level, dyscalculia is a learning disability affecting the normal development of arithmetic skills.
+A consensus has not yet been reached on appropriate diagnostic criteria for dyscalculia.
+Mathematics is a specific domain that is complex (i.e. includes many different processes, such as arithmetic, algebra, word problems, geometry, etc.) and cumulative (i.e. the processes build on each other such that mastery of an advanced skill requires mastery of many basic skills).

+Thus dyscalculia can be diagnosed using different criteria, and frequently is.
+This variety in diagnostic criteria leads to variability in identified samples, and thus variability in research findings regarding dyscalculia.

 Other than using achievement tests as diagnostic criteria, researchers often rely on domain-specific tests (i.e. tests of working memory, executive function, inhibition, intelligence, etc.) and teacher evaluations to create a more comprehensive diagnosis.
 Alternatively, fMRI research has shown that the brains of the children not affected can be reliably distinguished from the brains of the dyscalculic children based on the activation in the prefrontal cortex.
-However, due to the cost and time limitations associated with brain and neural research, these methods will likely not be incorporated into diagnostic criteria despite their effectiveness.
+Due to the cost and time limitations associated with brain and neural research, these methods would likely not be incorporated into diagnostic criteria despite their effectiveness.

 Types

 Research on subtypes of dyscalculia has begun without consensus; preliminary research has focused on comorbid learning disorders as subtyping candidates.
 The most common comorbidity in individuals with dyscalculia is dyslexia.
 Most studies done with comorbid samples versus dyscalculic-only samples have shown different mechanisms at work and additive effects of comorbidity, indicating that such subtyping may not be helpful in diagnosing dyscalculia.
 But there is variability in results at present.

-Due to high comorbidity with other disabilities such as dyslexia and ADHD, some researchers have suggested the possibility of subtypes of mathematical disabilities with different underlying profiles and causes.
+Due to high comorbidity with other disabilities such as dyslexia, or ADHD, some researchers have suggested the possibility of subtypes of mathematical disabilities with different underlying profiles and causes.
 Whether a particular subtype is specifically termed "dyscalculia" as opposed to a more general mathematical learning disability is somewhat under debate in the scientific literature.